zarr-developers/numcodecs/docs/index.rst

-.. numcodecs documentation master file, created by sphinx-quickstart on Mon May  2 21:40:09 2016.
+.. numcodecs documentation main file, created by sphinx-quickstart on Mon May  2 21:40:09 2016.